kedro-org/kedro/README.md

 ## How do I install Kedro?

 `kedro` is a Python package.
-To install it, simply run:
+To install it from the Python Package Index (PyPI) simply run:

 ```
 pip install kedro
 ```

-See more detailed installation instructions, including how to setup Python virtual environments, in our [installation guide](https://kedro.readthedocs.io/en/stable/02_getting_started/02_install.html) and get started with our ["Hello Word"](https://kedro.readthedocs.io/en/stable/02_getting_started/04_hello_world.html) example.

-### Conda package

-It is also possible to install `kedro` using `Conda` with the `conda-forge` channel.
-With `conda` already installed, simply run:
+It is also possible to install `kedro` using `conda`, a package and environment manager program bundled with Anaconda.
+With [`conda`](https://kedro.readthedocs.io/en/stable/02_getting_started/01_prerequisites.html#python-virtual-environments) already installed, simply run:

 ```
 conda install -c conda-forge kedro
 ```

+See more detailed installation instructions, including how to setup Python virtual environments, in our [installation guide](https://kedro.readthedocs.io/en/stable/02_getting_started/02_install.html) and get started with our ["Hello Word"](https://kedro.readthedocs.io/en/stable/02_getting_started/04_hello_world.html) example.

 ## What are the main features of Kedro?